jhannes-playpen/bookings-js-draft/README.md

 Using the project:
 ==================
-1. Install NodeJS, Growl and Growlnotify
+1. Install NodeJS, Growl + Growlnotify, Postgres
 2. npm install -g karma karma-cli bower nodemon mocha
 3. npm install
 4. bower install
 5. karma start - starts the test runner (and locks the window)
 6. nodemon server/index.js - starts the server (and locks the window)
+7. In pgAdmin, add new role 'application' with password 'secret' and database 'bookings' owned by 'application'
+8. mocha --watch --growl server/spec